 Some Muslims here in the UK, believe we should participate in elections, and vote in MPs to represent the Islamic perspective.
-Of course this course of action is not only intellectual inconsistent with the concept of sovereignty to God alone (not man) but naive, and self-defeating.
-But the great deal of social pressure for Muslims to vote is immense, and many Muslims have been lured into believing that voting equals representation.
-This is despite the fact that most non-Muslim British citizens learnt this lesson a long time ago, and a majority of them simply do not bother to vote when elections come.
+Others have countered that this course of action is intellectually inconsistent with the concept of sovereignty to God alone (not man), while others may argue that it such participation is naive and self-defeating.
+There is a great deal of social pressure for Muslims to vote in General Elections, and many Muslims have been lured into believing that voting equals representation.
+This is despite the fact that many non-Muslim British citizens (as much as one third of the UK electorate) have expressed apathy when it comes to elections, and a majority of them simply do not bother to vote when elections come.

-Unfortunately, some Muslims in the UK have not learnt this lesson (and may never), but for those amongst them who believe that Muslim MPs would represent Islamic beliefs or interests – and that British parliament (of all places) would ever entertain Islamic-based agendas by any of its MPs, here is a wake up call:
+Many Muslims in the UK , still labor under the assumption that if Muslim MPs enter into parliament, they would represent Islamic beliefs or interests – and that British parliament (of all places) would ever entertain Islamic-based agendas by any of its MPs, here is a wake up call:

 The British Muslim MP’s who voted for the recent gay marriage bill (according to the BBC):

-Even the (possibly Muslim) Respect Party MP, George Galloway voted in favour of it as well
+Even the Respect Party MP, George Galloway voted in favour of it as well

-Only 3 Muslim MPs didn’t vote on the bill (for reasons that remain unclear – although they report they generally sopport the bill).
+Only 3 Muslim MPs didn’t attend parliament on the day of the vote on the bill (for reasons that remain unclear – although most of them later reported that they generally supported the bill).

 This is because a country’s system is not based upon its rulers, but based upon its ideas, culture and worldview.
 If you change the ruler, someone else will take their place and do exactly the same as (or worse than) their predecessor (e.g. Obama).
-However, if you change the ideas, culture or worldview of a country, then it will change everything about it – creating a change in how it lives.
+However, if you change the ideas, culture or worldview of a country, then it will change everything about it – creating a change in how it lives and treats people.